gerardbm/sigma-theme/README.md

 - `page`: Use it for your regular pages.
 - `post`: Use if for your posts.
 - `category`: Use it to create pages for categories.

+### Tips

+- `nextprev` will link to the next/prev posts within the same category.
+It will use the last category assigned, because it's the subcategory.
+For example: `categories: [vehicles, cars]` will only navigate between `cars`.
+Therefore, it's a good idea to have the same level of categories in a project.

 ## Contributing